I'd like to improve the quality of my unstructured data, what products exist which will allow me to do this?

 We evaluated each product against the same criteria so the ranking is comparable:

-• Capability fit: how well the product improves unstructured data quality and grounded outputs
+• Capability fit: how well the product improves extraction, structure, governance, or retrieval quality

 • Reliability: consistency across common workflows and edge cases